 7. Blogspot – 2,450,000

 10. TripAdvisor – 2,200,000

 In another research, it was shown that last year, 68 percent of Americans using social networks said that none of those networks had an influence on their buying decisions.
 This year, just 36 percent said that there was no influence.

-Today, 47 percent say Facebook has the greatest impact on purchasing behavior (compared to just 24 percent in 2011).
+Today, 47 percent say Facebook has the greatest impact on purchasing behaviour (compared to just 24 percent in 2011).

 While these numbers and statistics are of interest on their own, what’s more interesting is the impact of social media on people’s behaviour and decision-making.

-A recent PricewaterhouseCoopers (PWC) research into online and digital purchases showed that 45 per cent of shoppers worldwide is influenced by social media through reading reviews, comments and feedback on social media channels.
+A recent PricewaterhouseCoopers (PWC) research into online and digital purchases showed that 45 percent of shoppers worldwide are influenced by social media through reading reviews, comments and feedback on social media channels.

 LinkedIn, Twitter or YouTube?

 Given all these data about consumer behaviour and decision making, isn’t it logical for you and all your relevant company spokespeople to be active on social media?
 While it is not a good idea to use social media to bombard your clients and your target market with sales messages, you can use social media to engage with your audience.